m-rphy/olsoninoslo/README.md

 - 👋 Hi, I’m @olsoninoslo

-- I’m interested in in web development, scientific computing, and AI.
+- I’m interested in in software development, scientific computing, and AI.

 - 📫 How to reach me -> email me at: charmbottomtop@protonmail.com